Approximation Power of Deep Neural Networks: an explanatory mathematical survey: Density of deep ReLU networks

-So far we have been discussing the density and convergence rate questions regarding the approximation of continuous and Sobolev target functions by feedforward neural networks with one single hidden layer and continuous or smooth non-polynomial activation functions.
-In the remainder of this chapter we will consider the more practical case of ``deep'' feedforward networks with ``ReLU'' activation functions and obtain an estimate of the complexity of the network (i.e. number of layers, neurons, and non-zero parameters) needed for approximating Sobolev target functions within a desired small tolerance $\varepsilon \in (0,1/2)$.
-We closely follow \cite{Yarotsky:17} and \cite{Guhring_etal:20} in the sense that we utilize the basic element used in those two references: the ``sawthooth'' construction developed in \cite{Telgarsky:15}.
-Nevertheless, we will present some new results (that are more general than the results in \cite{Yarotsky:17} and \cite{Guhring_etal:20}) with a few changes in the proofs presented in those two references.
-Other relevant references will be cited in the text whenever an idea/formula/concept is used.
+So far, we have discussed the density question regarding the approximation of continuous target functions by networks with one hidden layer and non-polynomial continuous activation functions.
+In the remainder of this chapter, we will consider the more practical case of ``deep" networks with ReLU activation functions.
+We will discuss the expressive power of depth and show that deep, narrow ReLU networks are also dense in the space of continuous functions.